Constructive Employee Feedback for Managers: 7 Examples

 Feedback is a gift.
 While it's typically not easy to give, everyone needs feedback to grow, employees and superiors alike.
 People want to hear what they’re doing right, but to get a positive outcome they need to know what they can do better.
 It will impact personal and team performance long-term.

-In fact, Netsuite reports that about 53% of employees want to receive more recognition from their immediate managers.
+Netsuite reports that about 53% of employees want to receive more recognition from their immediate managers.

-People often get uncomfortable giving feedback because they can’t find the right words or opportunity.
+People can get uncomfortable giving feedback because they can’t find the right words or opportunity.
 It can also be more challenging when it’s an employee to a manager.
 However, when you commit to providing regular feedback to your manager, it shows that you're invested in your career development.
 It helps your manager know they can count on you to be honest with them about manager performance reviews, even if things aren't going well.

 1:1 meetings, team development meetings, and feedback meetings are great opportunities for managers to tackle employee review comments, and for employees to deliver negative feedback.